mweagle/Sparta/content/reference/profiling.md

 While the **SpartaPProf** binary does include functions that are likely to generate profiling data, we still need to issue a sufficient series of events to produce a non-empty profile data set. **SpartaPProf** includes a simple tool (_cmd/load.go_) that directly calls the provisioned lambda function on a regular interval.
 It accepts a single command line argument, the _ARN_ of the lambda function listed as a _Stack output_ in the log output:

 {{<highlight plain>}}
-INFO[0062] Stack output                                  Description="Lambda function ARN" Key=FunctionARN Value="arn:aws:lambda:us-west-2:012345678910:function:SpartaPProf-mweagle-Hello_World"
+INFO[0058] FunctionARN                                   Description="Lambda function ARN" Value="arn:aws:lambda:us-west-2:123412341234:function:SpartaPProf_mweagle_Hello_World"
 {{</highlight>}}

+Run the simple load generation script with the ARN value as in:

 {{<highlight plain>}}
 $ cd cmd
 $ go run load.go arn:aws:lambda:us-west-2:012345678910:function:SpartaPProf-mweagle-Hello_World
-Lambda response (0 of 500): "Hi there 🌍"
+Lambda response (0 of 60): "Hi there 🌍"
-Lambda response (1 of 500): "Hi there 🌍"
+Lambda response (1 of 60): "Hi there 🌍"
-Lambda response (2 of 500): "Hi there 🌍"
+Lambda response (2 of 60): "Hi there 🌍"
-Lambda response (3 of 500): "Hi there 🌍"
+Lambda response (3 of 60): "Hi there 🌍"
-Lambda response (4 of 500): "Hi there 🌍"
+Lambda response (4 of 60): "Hi there 🌍"
-Lambda response (5 of 500): "Hi there 🌍"
+Lambda response (5 of 60): "Hi there 🌍"
-Lambda response (6 of 500): "Hi there 🌍"
+Lambda response (6 of 60): "Hi there 🌍"
-Lambda response (7 of 500): "Hi there 🌍"
+Lambda response (7 of 60): "Hi there 🌍"
-Lambda response (8 of 500): "Hi there 🌍"
+Lambda response (8 of 60): "Hi there 🌍"
-Lambda response (9 of 500): "Hi there 🌍"
+Lambda response (9 of 60): "Hi there 🌍"
+Lambda response (10 of 60): "Hi there 🌍"
+Lambda response (11 of 60): "Hi there 🌍"
 ...
 {{</highlight>}}

-After about thirty seconds or so, which took about 60 requests for this sample against a stack provisioned in `us-west-2`, a set of named profiles was published.
+After all the requests have completed for this sample against a stack provisioned in `us-west-2`, a set of named profiles was published.
 Since each container's instance id is randomly assigned, the profile names you see will have slightly different names

 {{<highlight plain>}}
 ---------------------------------------------------------------